 Here are some tips from the American Society for the Prevention of Cruelty to Animals for how to keep your pets safe in the heat: provide plenty of fresh water so they don't get dehydrated-- Don't over-exercise pets-- Never leave pets alone in a parked car-- Watch for symptoms of overheating, which include excessive panting, difficulty breathing, increased heart and respiratory rate and drooling

--- Animals with flat faces, like pugs, can't pant as well so they are more at risk of heat stroke.
-These pets, as well as older and overweight pets, should be kept inside in the air-conditioning as much as possible.
+Animals with flat faces, like pugs, can't pant as well and are more at risk of heat stroke.
+These pets, as well as older and overweight pets, should be kept inside as much as possible.